 Electrostatic properties – charge decay.
 Fabrics’ potential or ability to get rid of (dissipate decay charge on its surface) the static electricity charge.

 Right type of FR Work Wear Fabric

-Here are some of the commonly use fibers with their characteristics that serve as raw material to come up with a FR fabric.
+Here are some of the commonly used fibers with their characteristics that serve as raw material to come up with an FR fabric.
 See which appeals more to your with respect to your workplace requirements.

-- Cotton is tough to beat for natural comfort, versatility, strength and performance.
-It tends to resist heat, and insulates against both heat and cold.
+- Cotton is tough to beat for natural comfort, versatility, strength, and performance.
+It tends to resist heat and insulates against both heat and cold.
 Its fibers transport water and sweat, making it breathable with good antistatic properties.
 It blends well with synthetics and can be dyed in nearly any colour.
-Cotton does not shrink in flash fire.
+Cotton does not shrink in a flash fire.
 It is low cost and easily accessible compared to other fibers.